Aerial-Desktop/ubersicht-starter-package/README.md

-# ubersicht-starter-package
+# Ubersicht-starter-package
-start people on ubersicht with a single script
+Start people on Übersicht with a single script.

 ## Toted as the RainMeter for macintosh computers, Setup Below:
 ```bash